thalescomp/Project-Descriptions-for-Review/DevOps/P0/P0_Fictional_Large.md

 There are many competing pressures and constraints on the product.

 * The desire to increase the customer base, which makes adding new features a priority.
 Sometimes the Sales team promises features to potential customers by a very short time frame that Development is not comfortable with.
-An example of such a feature to be implemented very rapidly is the ability to import grades directly from quizzes administered via [Moodle](https://moodle.org/) or other online learning management systems
+An example of such a feature is the ability to import grades directly from quizzes administered via [Moodle](https://moodle.org/) or other online learning management systems.
+This feature had to be implemented very rapidly and was pushed out without proper testing or QA, and customers were unhappy with the resulting bugs.
-* The need to maintain legacy systems, e.g., a way to read information off [Scantron](http://www.scantron.com/) forms to populate new student data or to calculate test scores
+* The need to maintain legacy systems, e.g., a way to read information off [Scantron](http://www.scantron.com/) forms to populate new student data or to calculate test scores.
-* The difficulty in getting the budget for new positions approved, given the desire to hold costs down
+* The difficulty in getting the budget for new positions approved, given the desire to hold costs down.
 * Compliance with regulations, as there are strict laws governing student record privacy and the privacy of minors.
 For example, ChalkFull employees cannot deal directly with a school's data set; it has to be anonymized before the employees can look at it, and ChalkFull is responsible for providing the mechanisms to anonymize the data
 * A disparate customer base, with some schools preferring to run the software on servers located at the school site, and others wanting ChalkFull to host the servers.